 Some common risks after extractions are:

-- Allergic reactions can happen to medications or anaesthetics used for the extraction.
+- Allergic reactions can happen to medications or anesthetics used for the extraction.

 - Anti-inflammatory and analgesic medications can help to manage the following symptoms: Post-operative pain, stiffness of the adjoining or nearby muscles, brushing and swelling